PGEHackathon/data2023/README.md

 #### Background

 In order to prevent the production loss caused by Electronic Submersible Pump (ESP) failures in artificial lift operations, we challenge the Energy A.I.
-Hackathon 2023 teams of The University of Texas at Austinto build a data-driven model to detect when an ESP is within 30 days of failure.
+Hackathon 2023 teams of The University of Texas at Austin to build a data-driven model to detect when an ESP is within 30 days of failure.

 This will require: